getporter/porter/docs/content/best-practices/github-workflow.md

 Next, we set up the actual job.
 A workflow can be made of many jobs, but this example puts all the steps under one job.
 Publish is the name of this job.
 For runs-on, you specify the type of machine you want the job to run on.
 We chose ubuntu-latest.

 Next, we add the steps we want to run.
 As explained above, the first thing we do is checkout the code.
 Next, we run the Porter GitHub action to set up and install Porter.
-You can specify the version of Porter that you want installed after the @.
+You can specify the version of Porter that you want installed by adding the lines for with and porter_version.

 Next, you can install any of the mixins your bundle needs to be able to run.
 After you have installed the necessary mixins, you can just run the porter commands that you want to run.
 We suggest running install, upgrade, and uninstall to verify that they are working as intended.